 …and here is an exclusive you won’t find anywhere else.
 Every song from the Trinity & Triage album…all at once!

 Thanks for listening!
 Keep sharing the music and links!

 Before After Again is a new music side project I am working on with Jason Whitcomb.
 Jason is also one of the Bile Brothers from our Cambium project.
 Before After Again is influenced by electronic, darkwave, coldwave, and post-punk sounds, just to name a few genres.

 Jason and I started working on music together a couple of years ago.
 Since then, we have accumulated quite a few songs in our catalog.
 Some of our songs ended up on the Cambium album released by Overlook Hotel Records, while others are part of The Replicon Project.
-You can hear a few of our new songs streaming on sites like Bandcamp, SoundCloud or ReverbNation.
 While we currently do not have a release date set, I have a feeling that there is already more than enough material for a full-length album of Before After Again songs.

 To give you an idea of what it sounds like, have a listen to “Allison’s Gone” first.
 It represents the darker side of the band’s sound.

 “Akron” reveals our heavier side that incorporates guitars into the mix.

 I will post an update as things move forward.
 We have really enjoyed working on all of this new material and hope you like the new songs!